PervasiveDisplays/Pervasive_Wide_Medium/README.md

 the development kits

-* [EPD Pico Kit (EPDK)](https://www.pervasivedisplays.com/product/epd-pico-kit-epdk/), which includes a Raspberry Pi Pico RP2040, an EXT3-1 extension board and a 2.66" monochrome panel,
+* [EPD Pico Kit (EPDK)](https://www.pervasivedisplays.com/product/epd-pico-kit-epdk/), which includes a Raspberry Pi Pico RP2040, an EXT3-1 extension board and a 2.66" monochrome panel.
-* [EPD Pico Kit Touch (EPDK-271-Touch)](https://www.pervasivedisplays.com/product/touch-expansion-board-ext3-touch/#tab-3), which includes an EXT3.1 extension board, an EXT3-Touch expansion board, and a 2.71"-Touch monochrome panel with embedded fast update and capacitive touch.

 ## Features